laternader/RIP24and2/README.md

 The dataset was provided by [Kaggle](https://www.kaggle.com/c/kobe-bryant-shot-selection/data?select=sample_submission.csv.zip).

+*This is a quick project to be completed in ONE day*

 ## Task
 In this data, we were given every single shot taken by Kobe throughout his 20 years in the NBA.